 Consider a spacecraft in orbit.
-What happens if we burn in the forward direction?
+What happens if we increase our speed ("burn") in the forward direction?

 The burn raises the altitude of every point on the orbit except the burn point, so the orbit gets larger.
 The shape of the orbit changes, but how it changes depends on where we are in the orbit when we burn.